 Contemporary New Mexico

-Santa Fe, NM – July 15 – 18, 2019 – As part of the first annual Art Santa Fe week hosted by the New Mexico Tourism Department, Canyon Road Contemporary Art is proud to highlight our New Mexico-based artists for every day of the week, with an art demonstration each day.
+Santa Fe, NM – July 15 – 18, 2019 – As part of the first annual Art Santa Fe week hosted by the New Mexico Tourism Department, Canyon Road Contemporary Art is proud to highlight one of our New Mexico-based artists each day of the week, with an art demonstration each day.
 Visitors to will be able to interface directly with these artists in a 4-day-long event that occurs between the International Folk Art Market and Art Santa Fe weekends.

 On July 15th we will be celebrating the expressive ceramics of Kari Rives.
 Educated in Boston, she began her career as an expressionist painter, and she has not forgotten these roots even as she concentrates on sculpture.
 Her animal figures retain a painterly feel through the softness of her touch on the clay, and through the many layers of glaze she applies.
 We invite you to experience for yourself the richness in their expression and personality.